plone/documentation/about/history/next_release.rst

 - **Added documentation on <title> element**

     *@fulv* updated the docs about what a title from a content item is.

+- **Provided one more example for the Title**

+    *@fulv* provided more examples about titles in content items.